prasanna7401/Databricks_PAT-Generation/README.md

 ### Special Inputs/Runtime-Parameters required for each pipeline:
 1. **Databricks URL** - defaults to `prod` url
-2. **PAT Secret Name** - Need to mention a unique token name.
-The pipeline may fail if it detects another token active with the same name.
+2. **PAT Secret Name** - You must mention a unique token name.
+The pipeline may fail if it detects another active token with the same name.
 3. **Recipient Email** - set up desired email account.
 4. **Token Validity** - defaults to `180 days/ 6 months`